 Analysis of fundamental principles and elements in two-and threedimensional design.
 Work with various materials and colors in relation to space and movement.
 (ARTS 1311)

 1304 Design Color and Structure (3-3-3)

 Prerequisite: ART 1303 or equivalent.
+Laboratory fee required: \$25.
 A continuation of the study of fundamental principles and elements in two- and three-dimensional design.
 (ARTS 1312)

 1305 Drawing I (3-3-3)

 Laboratory fee required: \$25.
-Representation drawing with consideration of perspective, light and

-1306 Drawing II (3-3-3)

-Prerequisite: ART 1305 or equivalent.
+Representation drawing with consideration of perspective, light and shade; use of charcoal, pencil, conte, pen and wash.
+(ARTS 1316) 1306 Drawing II (3-3-3) Prerequisite: ART 1305 or equivalent.
 Laboratory fee required: \$25.
 A continuation of representation drawing, with a consideration of perspective, light and shade; practice using charcoal, pencil, conte, pen and wash.
-(ARTS 1317)

-1307 Computer Graphic Design (3-3-3)

-Introduction to the basic operational skills of the computer and the development of creative techniques in two-dimensional design.
+(ARTS 1317) 1307 Computer Graphic Design (3-3-3) Introduction to the basic operational skills of the computer and the development of creative techniques in two-dimensional design.
+1310 Introduction to Visual Arts (3-3-0) An introduction to the visual arts.

-1310 Art Appreciation (3-3-0)

-An introduction to the visual arts.
 The visual elements of artworks are defined and students are introduced to the vocabulary, principles and techniques of art in different periods and cultural settings.
-Includes individual art projects and tours.
-(ARTS 1301)

-2301 Figure Drawing I (3-3-3)

-Laboratory fee required: \$25.
+May include art projects and visits to galleries and/or museums.
+2301 Figure Drawing I (3-3-3) Laboratory fee required: \$25.

 Introduces students to figure drawing and develops skill in perceiving the human figure as form and volume in live models and mannequins.
 Various media and techniques are used.
 2303 Painting I (3-3-3) Laboratory fee required: \$25.

 Application of methods and techniques of still-life painting, correlation of media and approaches to mixed media.
 (ARTS 2316) 2304 Painting II (3-3-3) Prerequisite: ART 2303 or equivalent.
 Laboratory fee required: \$25.
 Continuation of ART 2303.
 (ARTS 2317) 2305 Film Appreciation (3-3-0) Cross-listed as COMM 2305.
 Credit may not be earned for both.
 Prerequisite: ENG 1302.
 Laboratory fee required: \$10.